enoklearn/engineering/exercises/clean-code/conways-game-of-life.md

 Use these questions to guide your curiosity during the exercise:

-- How do you better convey intent of your code?
+- How do you better convey the intent of your code?
 - What did you learn by pairing with other software engineers?

 ## Reflection